James Thomson (poet, born 1700): Later life, 1728–1748

 He wrote "Spring" in 1728 and finally "Autumn" in 1730, when the set of four was published together as The Seasons.
 During this period he also wrote other poems, such as "To the Memory of Sir Isaac Newton", and his first play, Sophonisba (1730).
 The latter is best known today for its mention in Samuel Johnson's Lives of the English Poets, where Johnson records that one 'feeble' line of the poem – "O, Sophonisba, Sophonisba, O!" was parodied by the wags of the theatre as, "O, Jemmy Thomson, Jemmy Thomson, O!"

 In 1730, he became tutor to the son of Sir Charles Talbot, then Solicitor-General, and spent nearly two years in the company of the young man on a tour of Europe.

 On his return Talbot arranged for him to become a secretary in chancery, which gave him financial security until Talbot's death in 1737.
 Meanwhile, there appeared his next major work, Liberty (1734).
 This is a lengthy monologue by the "Goddess of Liberty", describing her travels through the ancient world, and then English and British history, before the resolution of the Glorious Revolution of 1688.
 In 1738 his tragedy Agamemnon was played at Drury Lane and the following year he wrote a prologue when Mallet's Mustapha was performed there.

 In 1740, he collaborated with Mallet on the masque Alfred which was first performed at Cliveden, the country home of Frederick, Prince of Wales.
 Thomson's words for "Rule, Britannia!", written as part of that masque and set to music by Thomas Arne, became one of the best-known British patriotic songs – quite distinct from the masque which is now virtually forgotten.
 The Prince gave him a pension of £100 per annum.
 He had also introduced him to George Lyttelton, who became his friend and patron.

 In later years, Thomson lived in Richmond upon Thames, and it was there that he wrote his final work The Castle of Indolence, which was published just before his untimely death on 27 August 1748.
 Johnson writes about Thomson's death, "by taking cold on the water between London and Kew, he caught a disorder, which, with some careless exasperation, ended in a fever that put end to his life".
-He is buried in St. Mary Magdalene church in Richmond.
+Thomson died indebted and intestate.
+To discharge his debts an auction of his goods was held.

 A dispute over the publishing rights to one of his works, The Seasons, gave rise to two important legal decisions (Millar v.
 Taylor; Donaldson v.
 Beckett) in the history of copyright.

 Thomson's The Seasons was translated into German by Barthold Heinrich Brockes (1745).
 This translation formed the basis for a work with the same title by Gottfried van Swieten, which became the libretto for Haydn's oratorio The Seasons.
 Some recordings of Haydn’s oratorio use Thomson’s original lyrics as well.